zyphlar/influxdb.org/source/docs/v0.9/concepts/reading_and_writing_data.md

 InfluxDB supports a sophisticated query language.
 Consult the Query Language section to learn more.

 ## Authentication
-If authentication is enabled, user credentials must be supplied.
-These may be suppled via the URL parameters `u` and `p`.
+Authentication is disabled by default, but if authentication is enabled, user credentials must be supplied with every query.
+These can be suppled via the URL parameters `u` and `p`.
 For example, if the  user is "bob" and Bob's password is "mypass", then endpoint URL should take the form `/query?u=bob&p=mypass`.

-_Basic Authentication_ is also supported.
+The credentials may also be passed using _Basic Authentication_.
 If both types of authentication are present in a request, the URL parameters take precedence.

 ## Pretty Printing
 When working directly with the API it’s often convenient to have pretty-printed JSON output.
 To enable pretty-printed output, append `pretty=true` to the URL.
 For example:

 ```
-curl -G 'http://localhost:8086/query?pretty=true' --data-urlencode "q=SELECT * from cpu.load.short"
+curl -G 'http://localhost:8086/query?pretty=true' --data-urlencode "q=SELECT * from cpu_load_short"
 ```

 Pretty-printed output is not recommended otherwise, as it consumes unnecessary network bandwidth.